kacpercwiertnia/gallery_app/readme.md

 ### API
 Our application use 2 endpoints for communication:
-- */image/post_image* which accepts list of images encoded in Base64
+- */image/post_image* which accepts image encoded in Base64
-- */thumbnails/get_thumbnails?size=* which takes request param {size:"small"|"medium"|"large"} returns list of encoded in Base64 images
+- */thumbnails/get_thumbnails* which takes request with payload {size:"small"|"medium"|"large"} returns list of encoded in Base64 images

 ## 12.12.2023